 1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

-I tell you everything in this article.
+I tell you everything about how the linkedin networking platform works in this article.

-- how to connect with anyone on LinkedIn
+- How to connect with anyone on LinkedIn

-- how to bypass the new linkedin limitation on invites
+- How to bypass the new linkedin limitation on invites

-Really important: when someone is your 1st degree connection on linkedin you also got access to their contacts details like emails & phone numbers.
+When someone is your 1st degree connection on linkedin you also got access to their contacts details like emails & phone numbers.

 To get access to this contact details, just click on “contact info” and a popup will appear.